 It is estimated that one person a fortnight goes to Dignitas in Switzerland from the UK for an assisted suicide.
 Dignitas is a non-profit member’s organisation near Zurich whose motto is “to live with dignity – to die with dignity”.
-Although Dignitas is the best known organisation, Lifecircle near Basle, Ex International in Bern and Associazionale Liberty Life in Paradiso also provide medically assisted suicide in Switzerland for non-Swiss nationals.
+Although Dignitas is the best known organisation, Lifecircle near Basle also provides medically assisted suicide in Switzerland for non-Swiss nationals.
+[May 2019: MDMD understands that Lifecircle is unable to accept new members for the time being.]

 Although some other countries have right-to-die legislation, Switzerland is the only country which accepts foreign nationals for a legal medically assisted suicide.
 In Switzerland assisting suicide is not a crime.
 For a Swiss doctor to support an assisted suicide by providing a prescription for a lethal medication, the person must be suffering intolerably from a severe illness, and have a medical diagnosis which is documented by doctors and/or clinicians reports.
 However, there is no requirement for the illness to be “terminal”, nor for any life expectancy limit such as being expected to die within 6 months.